lkabuci/Botflix/README.md

 ```bash
 python3 main.py top
 ```
-* If you want to watch a TVSerie:
+* If you want to watch a TV Series:
 ```bash
 python3 main.py serie
 ```